adambard/learnxinyminutes-docs/c.html.markdown

 // Integral types may be unsigned.
 This means they can't be negative, but
 // the maximum value of an unsigned variable is greater than the maximum
-// value of the same size.
-unsigned char ux_char;
+// signed value of the same size. unsigned char ux_char;
 unsigned short ux_short;
 unsigned int ux_int;